Repeaters

 Dan Rund – KE0KPO, does great work in keeping the N Idaho repeater maps updated.
 He also has made help files for programming Baofeng ht radios.
 All of his files are included here, including Baofeng Radios, as they are mostly related to repeaters.

 His files are given below.
-They are all in PDF format unless otherwise noted. {Note: Dan’s csv file [MS Excel] and KMZ file [Google Earth] were not allowed by this website’s provider so I converted the csv to a PDF, if you want or need it as a csv file or the KMZ file let me know and I will email it to you.}
+These were all updated on 2024-06-12.
+They are all in PDF format unless otherwise noted. {Note: Dan has created a [Google Earth file] as well as .img and .csv files for programming his map to your radio via the free online CHIRP program.
+These were not allowed by this website’s provider so if you desire them please let me know and I will email them to you.}

 Amateur Radio Band Plans